0b01/tectonicdb/README.md

 1. **Binaries**

 Binaries are available for [download](https://github.com/rickyhan/tectonic/releases).
 Make sure to put the path to the binary into your PATH.
-Currently only released for Linux x86_64.
+Currently only build is for Linux x86_64.

 2. **Crates.io**